kl4532/bikes-rental/TASK.md

 - see bike detail with rental form

 ### Checkout

+- tab group with: basket, personal details(PD), order
-- list full client order
+  - basket tab lists full client order and allows to edit
+  - PD tab contains user form for both cases logged in/out, form prefilled for logged in user
-- allows to confirm and perform order
+  - order tab list order datails and allows to finalize order

+## Admin site
+- login on path **/admin**
+- list all bikes with current status:
+  - booked/free for rent
+  - in service
+- view with form add/remove bikes
+- orders overview/details

 ### Contact